emmetthe/js-project/README.md

 - Play the game with their keyboard
 - Pause/restart the game at any time
 - See their current and highest score
-- Shoot projectiles and incoming objects using their mouse
+- Shoot projectiles and incoming objects

 In addition, this project will include: